luigicr/accessibility-tests-boilerplate/README.md

 Use NVDA on Windows with major browser
 - Open the modal
-- Press Shift + up or just up or just tab (depends on browser) until the modal lost the focus and the screen reader start reading the content behind.
+- Press 'Shift + Up' or 'Ctrl + Up' just 'Up' or just 'tab' (depends on browser) until the modal lost the focus and the screen reader start reading the content behind.
 - In IE there are more chances to happens the error

 ## For the solution